 - Read all my vaccine-related posts here.

-- In this post there's a video that shows how measles was viewed not that many year ago.
+- Here's a video that shows how measles was viewed not that many years ago.
 This shows the same thing.

 - Even this leader in the PRO-vaccine movement says that Vaccines Can't Prevent a Measles Outbreak (what he proposes is explained in that article and is even more scary though…)